vedic-partap/iTalk2Please/README.md

 Undoubtedly, Alzheimer and Autism are problems of concern in today’s world.
 Moreover, hidden fear makes autistic people more expressive to a robot than to human beings.

 We provide a companion for these peeople.
-It helps them to improve there conditin and come more closer to their loved ones.
+It helps them to improve there condition and come more closer to their loved ones.